 Most of the Vai follow folk beliefs and some practice witchcraft.
 They consider themselves to be surrounded by spirits that can change into living creatures or objects.
 These spirits are believed to have the power to do evil to individuals or to the whole tribe.
 The Vai perform ceremonies for the dead in which they leave articles of clothing and food near the graves of the deceased.

 Though some of the Vai have heard the Gospel and a few have accepted Christ, there has been little impact on the Vai tribe as a whole.
 This is partly because the few Vai who do know Christ have moved away from the Vai villages, leaving the villagers with no Christian witness among them.
 Most of the Vai have never heard a clear presentation of the Gospel.
 They have been given no opportunity to receive Jesus Christ into their hearts as Savior.

 More laborers and additional evangelistic tools are needed.
 There are no Christian broadcasts available in their language at this time.
 Prayer is the first step towards reaching them with the Gospel.

-* Ask the Lord to grant wisdom and favor missions agencies currently focusing on the Vai.
+Ask the Lord to grant wisdom and favor to missions agencies focusing on the Vai.